ARMmbed/mbed-os-5-docs/docs/refs/api/networking/mesh.md

 ##### mbed Mesh API

-ARM mbed mesh API allows the client to use the IPv6 mesh network.
+Arm mbed mesh API allows the client to use the IPv6 mesh network.

 The client can use the `LoWPANNDInterface` or `ThreadInterface` object for connecting to the mesh network.
 When successfully connected, the client can create a socket by using the [mbed socket API](network_sockets.md) to start communication with a remote peer.